What our All about Canada lesson plan includes

 Options for Lesson

-Included with this lesson is an “Options for Lesson” section that lists a number of suggestions for activities to add to the lesson or substitutions for the ones already in the lesson.
-The optional additions to this lesson are to visit the National Geographic website, the Learn Bright Video site, and the websites for tour companies that operate in Canada to learn more about sites of interest for people visiting Canada.
+The “Options for Lesson” section of the classroom procedure page lists a number of suggestions for ideas and activities you could incorporate into the lesson.
+The optional additions to this lesson are to visit the National Geographic website, the Learn Bright video site, and the websites for tour companies that operate in Canada to learn more about sites of interest for people visiting Canada.

 The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
 This page also includes lines that you can use to add your own notes as you’re preparing for this lesson.